Optimality Robustness in Koopman-Based Control: Introduction

 Although classical linear-quadratic and $H_2/H_\infty$ control theories provide valuable insights into robustness and sensitivity \cite{aliyu2011nonlinear}, most notably through Riccati-based perturbation and performance analyses, these results are largely restricted to linear systems with specific structural assumptions.
 For general nonlinear and data-driven settings, particularly in Koopman-based control, a systematic theoretical framework for characterizing the optimality deviations remains largely unexplored.

-In this work, we shift the focus from stability preservation to \textit{optimality robustness}, and investigate how the aforementioned uncertainties affect the value function and associated control policy through their deviations from the true optimal solution.
-This optimality-oriented viewpoint distinguishes our work from conventional robustness analysis and robust optimal control approaches, which have primarily addressed stability or constraint satisfaction.
-Adopting an analysis-to-design perspective, this paper unifies the quantitative characterization of optimality deviations with robustness-aware controller synthesis.
-Accordingly, the main contributions can be summarized along two main lines. \begin{itemize} \item \textit{Robustness analysis}: We introduce a novel and systematic framework to quantify the optimality deviations induced by the approximation error and noisy data in Koopman-based data-driven control.
-A key technical contribution is showing that energy-bounded noise in data collection can be transformed into a norm-bounded perturbation (\textbf{Theorem~\ref{Thm: Noise to Error}}), enabling a unified deviation analysis of diverse uncertainty sources.
-The analysis explicitly characterizes how these uncertainties propagate into deviations of both the value function (\textbf{Theorem~\ref{Thm: performance deviation}}) and the optimal controller (\textbf{Theorem~\ref{Thm: controller deviation}}), yielding quantitative bounds on optimality robustness.
+In this work, we investigate optimality robustness in Koopman-based data-driven control by examining how uncertainties affect the value function and associated control policy through their deviations from the actual optimal solution.
+This optimality-oriented viewpoint complements conventional robustness analysis and robust optimal control approaches, which have primarily addressed stability preservation or constraint satisfaction.
+Adopting an analysis-to-design perspective, this paper integrates optimality robustness analysis with robustness-aware controller synthesis.
+Accordingly, the main contributions can be summarized along two main lines. \begin{itemize} \item \textit{Robustness analysis}: We introduce a unified robustness analysis framework for Koopman-based data-driven control under multiple uncertainty sources.
+A key technical contribution is showing that energy-bounded noise in data collection can be transformed into a norm-bounded perturbation (\textbf{Theorem~\ref{Thm: Noise to Error}}), enabling noisy data and approximation error to be jointly analyzed.
+The resulting optimality deviations are quantitatively characterized (Propositions~\ref{Prop: performance deviation} \& \ref{Prop: controller deviation}), providing the basis for robustness-aware controller synthesis.

 \item \textit{Controller design}: Building on the robustness analysis, we formulate a robust optimal control methodology that explicitly accounts for worst-case uncertainties and provably reduces optimality deviations (\textbf{Theorem~\ref{Thm: Robust Controller}}).
 Further, we establish a fundamental trade-off between nominal optimality and robustness (\textbf{Theorem~\ref{Thm: Robust Performance}}), revealing how an acceptable loss of nominal performance yields a guaranteed increase in robustness.
 For practical implementation, we develop a policy iteration algorithm, whose convergence (\textbf{Theorem~\ref{Thm: Convergence}}) is established via vanishing viscosity regularization and elliptic PDE theory that overcome the inapplicability of existing results \cite{JZP2022TNNLSContraction,LEE2021PIRLDecrease}. \end{itemize}